hydraplatform/hydra-server/doc/devdocs/HydraDB/index.rst

 using the data_type column.
 Ex: data_id = 1 and data_type = 'descriptor' means
 look in tDescriptor for data_id 1.

- * dataset_id: Unique identifier
+ * id: Unique identifier
- * data_id: Reference to a row in one of the data tables.
- * data_type: Defines which data table to look in.
+ * type: Defines which data table to look in.
 Must be one of: ('descriptor', 'timeseries', 'eqtimeseries', 'scalar', 'array')
- * data_units: What is this data type measured in?
+ * unit: What is this data type measured in?
- * data_name: A name for this data
+ * name: A name for this data
- * data_dimen: Dimension -- for comparison with dimension in tAttr.
- * data_hash: The hash of the datum.
+ * hash: The hash of the datum.
 This hash is generated using python's hash() function, as used in hash tables.
 Allows for easy comparison of data.
  * hidden: Flag to indicate whether this dataset has been hidden by its owner.
  * value: Contains the actual value.
 This will usually be a single value or a JSON string.
  * cr_date: Creation date